-Introduction:
+Introduction

-- ∉# Explain how diesel fuels are produced by the distillation of crude oil.
-The diesel fuel produced has certain characteristics that are modified or controlled during production. - ∉# Explain that the quality of a diesel fuel is determined by physical and chemical properties such as, viscosity, flash point, cetane number, and sulphur content.
-For industrial operations, it is important to select and use high quality diesel fuels. - ∉# Demonstrate how even if the best quality fuel is used, it will become contaminated if not handled and stored properly - contamination with moisture, rain water leaking into drums, condensation forming inside the fuel tanks, dust and dirt, improper storage in dusty areas, use of contaminated fuel transfer pumps, hoses, tanks, or mixing with other fluids such as lubricants must be prevented. - ∉# Describe how the fuel systems of most diesel engines are equipped with water separators and two-stage fuel filters.
+Diesel fuels are produced by the distillation of crude oil.
+The diesel fuel produced has certain characteristics that are modified or controlled during production.
+The quality of a diesel fuel is determined by physical and chemical properties such as, viscosity, flash point, cetane number, and sulfur content.
+For industrial operations, it is important to select and use high quality diesel fuels.

+Even if the best quality fuel is used, it will become contaminated if not handled and stored properly.
+Contamination with moisture, rain water leaking into drums, condensation forming inside the fuel tanks, dust and dirt (improper storage in dusty areas), use of contaminated fuel transfer pumps, hoses, tanks, or mixing with other fluids such as lubricants must be prevented.

+The fuel systems of most diesel engines are equipped with water separators and two-stage fuel filters.
 Machine manufacturers add these or other fuel filtering systems to their equipment.
 Such devices will handle small amounts of contamination, but continued or excessive contamination of the fuel system will result in accelerated wear of the engine and the fuel system components.

+Fig. 10-1 A Fuel Handling Area